-Stockholders may communicate with our Board by contacting the Corporate Secretary, Volcon, Inc., 2590 Oakmont Drive, Suite 520, Round Rock, Texas 78665.
+Stockholders may communicate with our Board by contacting the Corporate Secretary, Volcon, Inc., 3121 Eagles Nest St., Suite 120, Round Rock, Texas 78665.
 All communications will be forwarded directly to the Chairman for consideration.

 The Board members are not required to attend our annual meetings of stockholders.
 However, all directors are encouraged to attend every annual meeting of stockholders as we believe that the annual meeting is an opportunity for stockholders to communicate directly with directors.
-This Annual Meeting will be our first annual meeting of stockholders since becoming a public company.
-We anticipate that all of our directors will attend the Annual Meeting.
+All of our directors attended last year's virtual annual meeting.